GISSAL/ads-b/README.md

 *Description*

-Produces two output tables that include the frequency and percentage of total waypoints by user-defined altitude bands.
+Produces a new waypoint feature class after a more restrictive buffer operation and two output tables that include the frequency and percentage of total waypoints by user-defined altitude bands.
 One table reports altitudes above mean sea level (WaypointSummary_MSL) and the other based on altitudes above ground level (WaypointSummary_AGL).
-The national park unit code provided by the user is appended to the beginning of the names for the default tables.
-Waypoint summaries can be limited to those located inside a user-defined buffer distance around the management unit.
-Key processing steps executed include:
+The user-supplied altitude band information is also used to produce a total of ten AGL kernel density rasters to assist with visualization.
+Key processing steps include:
-* A buffer is created and used to clip the input screened waypoints file.
+* A new buffer is created and used to clip the input screened waypoints file by a more restrictive distance than used in **Tool #2 - Create Waypoint and Flightline Feature Classes**.
-* Waypoint altitudes (in units of both MSL and AGL) are reclassified according to values provided by the user.
+* Waypoint altitudes (in both units of AGL and MSL) are reclassified according to user-defined values for the maximum altitude of the first altitude class, the maximum value of the last altitude class, and the desired altitude interval.
-* Summary tables are produced that include the frequency and percentage of total waypoints within each altitude band.
+* Summary tables are produced that include the frequency and percentage of total waypoints within each AGL and MSL altitude band.
+The national park unit code provided by the user is appended to the beginning of the names for both of these tables which will appear automatically in the same output workspace used for the *Output AGL Waypoint File*.
+* A series of ten kernel density rasters are produced for each AGL altitude band to assist with visualization of overflights.

 ### Tool #6 - Summarize Waypoints by Time, Operator, and Type